unikraft/docs/content/en/community/hackathons/sessions/contributing-to-unikraft/content/Practical-Work_13.-Final-Verification.md

-Test the resulted library by calling the test function from the `app-kdtree` application.
+Test the resulting library by calling the test function from the `app-kdtree` application.
 If you did everything correctly, the output of the application should look something like this:

 ```text